 Name three skills that you consider most important in your job.

 Are there any positions for students on your department and what kind of assignments students and new employees typically get to do?
-(If yes, you can also tell how students can apply for these jobs)

 Which hints would you give to a young statistician who is aiming to work on your field?

 Be curious, be openminded, be sure that you develop a wide array of skills.
 A modern Data Scientist should be able to work with relational databases (no, NoSQL is not going to kill SQL!) and cloud services (e.g. AWS, Azure), and a working knowledge of good software development practices (source control systems, unit testing, DevOps) are skills which will both make your life easier and enhance your employment prospects.
 Working on projects on your own and publishing them in e.g. GitHub is a nice way of demonstrating your skills.